How To Listen to Your Intuition

 Can I grow as a human being at my current job?

-These are examples of first questions to ask your Higher Self.
+These are examples of the first questions to ask your Higher Self.
 Let’s explore deeper with the first question for more discernment.

 Listen to Your Intuition: Exploring Deeper

 Do I need to change what tasks I do at my current job to be happy?
-If the answer is no, we could move on to questions about mindset, attitude and personal growth and development.
+If the answer is no, we could move on to questions about mindset, attitude, and personal growth and development.
 If the answer is yes, we could move on and explore specific tasks to see if they are supporting our happiness or an obstacle.
-Let’s pretend the answer is no. Since we did not begin this process with a real job and job description, I am just going to make up some possible professional responsibilities
+Let’s pretend the answer is no. Since we did not begin this process with a real job and job description, I am just going to make up some possible professional responsibilities.

 Do I need to spend less time on the phone to be happy at my current job?